kosi-libs/Kodein/README2.md

 If you try to access a property injected by an injector *before* calling `injector.inject(kodein)`, `KodeinInjector.UninjectedException` will be thrown.

-You can inject a provider or an instance from a factory binded type by using `with`:
+You can inject a provider or an instance from a factory bound type by using `with`:

 ```kotlin
 private val sixSideDiceProvider: () -> Dice by injector.with(6).provider()